top of page

 The Practical Helper

-Sorts the logistics: kit, lifts, food, time.
-Usually quiet on the touchline.
-The message felt by the football player is: “My adult has it handled, I can focus.”
+This parent handles the background: kit, lifts, food, timing, recovery, and routine.
+They are usually quiet on the touchline.
+The message felt by the football player is simple: “My adult has it handled.
+I can focus.”

 The Quiet Learner